buzzgreyday/sspaghetty/README.md

-# SSpagHetti
+# Sspaghetti
-A Digital Ocean CLI based bash automation script
+Sspaghetti is easy; a Digital Ocean CLI based bash automation script for automatic firewall whitelisting of IPs and ports.

 ## Install
 1. Download the sspaghetti